Skip to Main Content

 2. Remind Members Of Their Membership Value

-While you want to keep your renewal letter concise, you don’t want to immediately launch it into your pitch.
+While you want to keep your membership renewal letter concise, you don’t want to launch into your pitch immediately.
 Take a paragraph or two to remind your members why their membership is important.

 You can jog your members’ memories of their interest in your organization by answering two general questions: